Ezku/Athene.fi/wordpress/wp-content/plugins/list-category-posts/readme.txt

 == Changelog ==

+= 0.22.2 =
+ * Fixed bug with  the categorypage=yes param.
+ * Tested with WordPress 3.3.

+= 0.22.1 =
+ * Fixed accidentally deleted line which made the catlink=yes param not work.

+= 0.22 =
+ * Added CSS "current" class hook for current post in the list: .current class attached to either the li or a tag of the currently viewed page in the said list. http://wordpress.stackexchange.com/q/35552/298
+ * Added *morelink* parameter, check Other notes for usage.

+= 0.21.2 =
+ * Removed var_dump...
+(Sorry about that)

+= 0.21.1 =
+* Small fixes:
+  * Used "empty()" function for some Strings instead of evaluating isset() and != ''.
+  * Include parameters on the get_posts args only when they are set (post_parent among others).

+= 0.21 =
+* Added 'thumbnail_class' parameter, so you can set a CSS class to the thumbnail and style it.

+= 0.20.5 =
+* Brought back the multiple categories functionality for the id parameter.
+Hopefully the last 0.20 bugfix release so I can start working on new stuff to implement.
+* Now the name parameter accepts multiple categories too.
+Just use: `[catlist name=category1,category2]`

+= 0.20.4 =
+* Yet another bugfix, regarding nothing being displayed when using tags.

+= 0.20.3 =
+* Fixed category detection code, which created some messy bugs in some cases

+= 0.20.2 =
+* Minor bugfix release

+= 0.20.1 =
+* Fixed extra " added to ul tag, thanks ideric (http://wordpress.org/support/topic/plugin-list-category-posts-extra-added-to-ul-tag)

+= 0.20 =
+* Added the possibility to list posts from the current post's category
+* Some fixes to documentation

+= 0.19.3 =
+* Another taxonomy fix, thanks frisco! http://wordpress.org/support/topic/plugin-list-category-posts-problem-with-custom-taxonomies

+= 0.19.2 =
+* Small fix, missing parameter for taxonomy.

 = 0.19.1 =
 * Added thumbnail to Widget.
 * Added thumbnail link to post (http://picod.net/33).

 = 0.19 =
 This update is dedicated to S. Keller from Switzerland who gave me "The Ultimate Hitchhiker's Guide to the Galaxy" from my Amazon Wishlit in appreciation for the plugin.
-I am really enjoying the read :D. If you
+I am really enjoying the read :D. If you, like S would like to show your appreciation, here's my wishlist: http://www.amazon.com/gp/registry/wishlist/2HU1JYOF7DX5Q/ref=wl_web

 * Fixed private post logic, not displaying post if private.
 Thanks Bainternet from WordPress Answers: http://wordpress.stackexchange.com/questions/12514/list-category-posts-not-showing-posts-marked-private-to-logged-in-users/12520#12520
 * Added thumbnail_size parameter.
 * Added support for custom taxonomies and also moved to the array call of get_posts.
 Coded by wsherliker, thanks! http://picod.net/32